Are you learning Chinese with Anki?

 Generate and optimize text

-Generate and optimize text for extensive reading
+Generate and optimize text for reading

 Full Anki integration